bitifet/SmarkForm/doc/index.md

 ----------------------------------------------------------------------------

+**FIXME:** Fix the following "FIXME": It is already implemented and now it's only pending to update the documentation below:

 FIXME: Nowadays import() and export() are not declared as actions because we thought there was nowhere from/to import/export on user click.